The history of Children’s Day in India, plus a Rhyme called My Cousin Monkey Goes to Wed, with an MP3 Recording

 If anyone would like to send me a song that specific to Children’s Day or any other kids songs from India, please comment below.

 This article was posted on Sunday, November 13th, 2005 at 8:46 pm and is filed under Children's Day, Children's Songs, Children's Songs from India, Countries & Cultures, Cousin Monkey Goes to Wed - Koti Baavaku Pellanta, Holidays Around the World, India, Languages, Monkey Songs, MP3 Recordings, MP3's, Podcasts, Recordings of Nursery Rhymes, Recordings of Songs, Telugu.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Children’s Day in India – Celebrated on November 14th”